STRYD after 2000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 Quick Pairing Overview

-- Install the Stryd Zones CIQ app on your Garmin and run, it silently pairs itself!
+- Garmin: Install the Stryd Zones CIQ app on watch and STRYD silently pairs itself!

-- For newer Garmins, you get more options if you optionally pair STRYD as a footpod so that you can also set STRYD to be a source of super-accurate pace and distance.
+- For newer Garmins, optionally pair STRYD as a footpod so that you can also set STRYD to be a source of super-accurate pace and distance.

 - Polar Vantage V, M & Grit X – just pair it